-Note the sequence of steps: (1) evil desires; (2) drag a man away to temptation; (3) enticement follows; (4) desire is conceived (it now takes root); (5) desire gives birth to sin; (6) sin grows and grows; (7) death, for sure spiritual death, but possibly physical death as well.
+Note the sequence of steps: (1) evil desires; (2) they drag a man away to temptation; (3) enticement follows; (4) desire is conceived (it now takes root); (5) desire gives birth to sin; (6) sin grows and grows; (7) death, for sure spiritual death, but possibly physical death as well.

 Stay away from the starting point: evil desires.
 Ask God daily to help you tame them.
 Better yet, here is the solution.
 Walk in the Spirit.

 So I say, walk by the Spirit, and you will not gratify the desires of the flesh.
 (Gal.
 5:16, NIV)